mkocansey/quickiedox-mds/installation.md

 Quickly create elegant documentation from markdown files.
 That is QuickieDox.

-The idea was/is to keep this as light as possible so QuickieDox is a **purely vanilla PHP** project and should work with PHP >= 7.4.
+The idea was/is to keep this as light as possible so QuickieDox is a **purely vanilla PHP** project and works with PHP >= 7.4.

-QuickieDox was inspired a lot by the [Laravel documentation](https://laravel.com/docs).
-Being a regular user of the Laravel docs website, it was intriguing to learn they loaded the docs from [markdown files](https://github.com/laravel/docs).
-I snooped around the repo a bit and that gave rise to this project.

-{.alert.tip}
 To use QuickieDox you must already know how to write markdown syntax and also know some basic PHP.
 [This guide](https://www.markdownguide.org/getting-started/) can help refresh your markdown knowledge.

 ## The Ideal Use Case

-You have a project that requires you to write out some documentation for either yourself or others to read.
+You have a project that requires that you write out some documentation for either yourself or others to read.
 This may necessarily not be a technical project, anything that requires documentation is ideal.
-QuickieDox gives you a headstart with an already beautifully designed documentation website that only requires your markdown files to work its magic.
+QuickieDox gives you a headstart with an already beautifully designed documentation website that only requires your markdown files for it to work.

 {.alert.stop}
+QuickieDox is not provided as software as a service.
 QuickieDox does not host your documentation.
-This is not a docs as a service platform.
 You will need to host everything yourself just like you would host any of your websites.

 ## Installation

 QuickieDox is not a composer package so there is really nothing to composer install.
-To create your own documentation website, simply **clone the repo** and begin your [customization]({version}/customize-home).
+To create your own documentation website, simply [**clone the repo**](https://github.com/mkocansey/quickiedox-mds/archive/refs/heads/main.zip) and begin your [customization]({version}/customize-home).

 ### Clone via HTTPS
 ```bash